sivasb1019/Cpp-Tutorials/DSA/README.md

    Sequence containers are used to store collections of elements, where the order of elements matters.

    - **`std::vector`**:
      - **Use when**: You need a dynamic array with fast random access (constant time) and efficient memory usage.
-It’s efficient when you need to frequently append elements at the end.
+Itâ€™s efficient when you need to frequently append elements at the end.
      - **When to avoid**: When you need to insert or delete elements at the front or in the middle of the collection frequently, as these operations are costly (O(n)).

    - **`std::deque`**: